whiteboard-academy/setup-mac/README.md

 pane, click the radio button `All controls`.
 This way when you get a dialog with several options, you'll be able to type `Enter` to confirm, or `Space` to choose the cancel option.
 If you have more than two options, you can use tab to circle between them.

+## 11. Last part!
+Install Visual studio code plugins.

+Go to your visual studio code application

+1. Press `command + shift + x` to open up your extensions
+2. Search `material theme` and hit install
+3. Search `vetur` and also install
+4. Reload your visual studio code editor and you should see the changes